 Hemorrhoids are an extremely common problem.
 An estimated 75 percent of Americans experience them at some point.
 While they typically go away in a few weeks on their own, they can cause mild to severe discomfort.
-To make them more tolerable, you can use home remedies to treat them.
+Home remedies can make them more tolerable.

 Apply ice packs or cold compresses to the anus to relieve swelling for 15 minutes at a time.
 For large, painful hemorrhoids, this can be an extremely effective treatment.
 Always wrap ice inside a cloth or paper towel, and never apply something frozen directly to the skin.